Bailey Zimmerman

 Bailey Lynn Zimmerman (born January 27, 2000) is an American country singer.
-His 2022 singles "Fall in Love" and "Rock and a Hard Place", both peaked atop the Billboard Country Airplay chart.
-His debut album Religiously.
-The Album. was released on May 12, 2023.
-This album also includes the singles "Religiously" and "Where It Ends".
-This was followed in 2025 by his second album Different Night Same Rodeo.
+His debut album, Religiously.
+The Album., was released on May 12, 2023, and spawned four singles: "Fall in Love", "Rock and a Hard Place", "Religiously", and "Where It Ends", all reached number one on the Billboard Country Airplay chart.
+Zimmerman followed this in 2025 with his second album Different Night Same Rodeo, which included "Backup Plan" with Luke Combs, which became his fifth number one on the Canada Country chart.

+Zimmerman is known for his raspy vocals, energetic stage presence, and fusion of country and rock sounds in his music.

 Early life

 Bailey Lynn Zimmerman was born January 27, 2000, in Louisville, Illinois.
 He began playing the guitar at the age of nine, devoting much of his childhood to riding dirt bikes and playing baseball.
 His mother first introduced him to various hair metal bands as well as Kid Rock, Avenged Sevenfold, and Nickelback when he was a teenager.
 In 2012, his mother took him to his first concert, which was performed by Tesla.
 It was the only other concert he had attended before he became a singer.
 In comparison, his father would take long trips with Zimmerman playing country music on the radio.

 Prior to making music, he worked in the meat-packing industry in 2016.
 Shortly after graduating, he relocated to West Virginia to work on a union gas pipeline.
 He graduated from North Clay High School on May 12, 2018.
 Due to a lack of time spent with his family, he quit pipelining to pursue a truck lift venture with his stepbrother's welding business Top Notch Metal Worx.
 He started promoting the business through his TikTok account to acquire customers.